top of page

 Deception Island is home to 140,000 pairs of chinstrap penguins.
 Penguins are always counted in pairs.
 It was quite the sight, and we were all buzzing with joy.

 The snow and wind were picking up, and the ocean showed us who was boss.
 It was time to forge our way to the Drake Passage.
-Wish us luck over the next 36 hours as we cross the great Drake Shake.
+Wish us luck over the next 36 hours as we cross the Great Drake Shake.
 Will we be blessed with Drake Lake?
 I will let you work out which one it was this night.

 You can spend hours watching the dramatic splashes on the bergs, the waves breaking over it, the ice calvings whilst the ship navigates through the calm (and suddenly not so calm) waters and all the bergie bits, as you are joined by Wilson's storm petrel dancing and gliding around the ship.
 To top it off, you have rafts of penguins porpoising alongside seals and whales feeding in the icy cold waters, too!
 Pure joy!

 Let's not forget the Drake Passage.
-The Drake Passage is the body of water between South America's Cape Horn, Chile, Argentina and the South Shetland Islands of Antarctica, 1000 km wide, connecting the Atlantic and Pacific oceans between Cape Horn.
+The Drake Passage is the body of water between South America's Cape Horn, Chile, Argentina and the South Shetland Islands of Antarctica, 1000 km wide, connecting the Atlantic and Pacific oceans.
 Three visits to Antarctica this Summer means six sailings of the Drake Passage; some would say we are a glutton for punishment; surprisingly, three of the four on these past two sailings were a Drake Lake, and only one Drake Shake with 6-7m waves, it was a rough night, but thrilling all the same.

-The weather is always unpredictable, with icy cold wintery days in the depths of Antarctica, followed by glass-like waters and sunshine the following day, or rapidly changing winds accompanied by snow.
-There is something unique about being in Antarctica and experiencing snowfall; we were all like kids in a fun park when it happened whilst sailing through.
+The weather is always unpredictable, with icy, cold wintery days in the depths of Antarctica, followed by glass-like waters and sunshine the following day, or rapidly changing winds accompanied by snow.
+There is something unique about being in Antarctica and experiencing snowfall; we were all like kids in a fun park when it happened while sailing through.
 We loved seeing it change over the three months from November to February, the change of scenery, and the snow disappearing on some of the mountains.

 We hold this bucket list adventure very close to our hearts.
 Thank you, Antarctica, Oceania and Hurtigruten, for the opportunity and memories we made.